Tahsin1704/Puurfect_Pals/README.md

 - 🏠 Allows users to add pets for adoption
 - ❤️ Enables users to adopt available pets
 - 👨‍⚕️ Supports online veterinary doctor appointments
-- 📷 Pet image upload support
-- 🔐 Secure user authentication
+- 🛠️ Allows admin to manage pets and veterinary doctors
-- 📊 Centralized pet and doctor management
+- 📋 Enables admin to add, update, and delete pet and doctor records
+- 📊 Provides a centralized administration dashboard
+- 🔐 Secure role-based authentication
-- ✅ Simplifies the pet adoption and healthcare process
+- ✅ Simplifies and streamlines the pet adoption and healthcare process

 ---